easolhq/easolhq.github.io/docs/reference/objects/product/experience_slot.md

 timestamp
 {: .label .fs-1 }

+The date the slot ends on.
 This can then be used in conjunction with Liquid's [built-in filters](https://shopify.github.io/liquid/filters/date/).

+## `experience_slot.end_time`
+{: .d-inline-block }
+string
+{: .label .fs-1 }

+The end time for this slot as a formatted time string in the current user's locale.
+For example, "11:00" for English or "11:00AM" for American English.

+This will return nil if the experience does not have a start time.

 ## `experience_slot.extras`
 {: .d-inline-block }